Nonparametric Pricing Analytics with Customer Covariates: The ABE Algorithm

 \subsection{Description of the Algorithm}

 In this section, we elaborate on the detailed steps of the ABE algorithm, shown in Algorithm~\ref{alg:abe}.

 The parameters for the algorithm include \begin{enumerate} \item $K$, the maximal level of the bins.
-When a bin is at level $K$, the algorithm no longer splits it and simply applies the decision in its decision set whenever a covariate is generated in it. \item $\Delta_k$, the length of the interval that contains the decision set of level-$k$ bins. \item $n_k$, the maximal number of covariate observed in a level-$k$ bin in the partition.
-When $n_k$ covariates are observed, the bin splits. \item $N_k$, the number of decisions to explore in the decision set of level-$k$ bins.
+When a bin is at level $K$, the algorithm no longer splits it and simply applies the median price of its decision set whenever a customer is observed in it. \item $\Delta_k$, the length of the interval that contains the decision set of level-$k$ bins. \item $n_k$, the maximal number of customers observed in a level-$k$ bin in the partition.
+When $n_k$ customers are observed, the bin splits. \item $N_k$, the number of prices to explore in the decision set of level-$k$ bins.
 The decision set of bin $B$ consists of equally spaced grid points of an interval $[p_l^{B},p_u^B]$, to be adaptively specified by the algorithm. \end{enumerate} We initialize the partition to include only the root bin $B_{\emptyset}$ in Step~\ref{step:initialize}.
 Its decision set spans the whole interval $[0,1]$ with $N_0$ equally spaced grid points.
-That is, the $j$th decision is $j\delta_{B_{\emptyset}}\triangleq j/(N_0-1)$ for $j=0,\dots,N_{0}-1$.
-The initial average reward and the number of explorations already applied to the $j$th decision are set to $\bar Y_{B_{\emptyset},j}=N_{B_{\emptyset},j}=0$.
+That is, the $j$th price is $j\delta_{B_{\emptyset}}\triangleq j/(N_0-1)$ for $j=0,\dots,N_{0}-1$.
+The initial average revenue and the number of customers that are charged the $j$th price are set to $\bar Y_{B_{\emptyset},j}=N_{B_{\emptyset},j}=0$.